-- Accidental Death or bodily injury to any third party arising out of an accident of the insured motorcycle.
+- Accidental Death or natural calamities or bodily injury to any third party liability arising out of an accident of the insured motorcycle.

 - Accidental third party property damage due to the insured motorcycle.

-- Personal accidents cover of Rs.15 Lacs to the owner/driver of the motorcycle which covers death and disability due to an accident while using the motorcycle.
+- Personal accidents cover Rs.15 Lacs to the bike owner/driver of the motorcycle which covers death and disability due to an accident while using the motorcycle.

 Is Motorcycle Insurance Important?

-The importance of motorcycle insurance is known only at the time of third party accident.
-If there is valid third party insurance then the insurance companies will settle the claim, in case of absence of third party insurance the compensation amount is to be paid by the motorcycle owner.
-Courts can also order the motorcycle owner to dispose his/her properties and pay the compensation to the family of the deceased.
-To prevent such situations it is advisable to have motorcycle insurance valid at all the times.
+The importance of motorcycle insurance is known only at the time of third-party accidents.
+If there is valid third-party insurance then the insurance companies will settle the claim, in case of the absence of third party insurance the compensation amount is to be paid by the motorcycle owner.
+Courts can also order the motorcycle owner to dispose of his/her properties and pay the compensation to the family of the deceased.
+To prevent such situations it is advisable to have motorcycle insurance valid at all times.

 How to Calculate Motorcycle Insurance Premium Online?

-- Make & Model: Motor cycle premium depends on the make and model of your 2 wheeler.
+- Make & Model: Motorcycle premium depends on the make and model of your 2 wheeler.
 Every company has its own calculation depending on the make and model of your motorcycle.
 Few models might be charged high premium while other models with the same features might be charged a bit less premium.
-This is due to the repair costs associated with that particular make and model, Loss ratio experienced by the insurance company and many other such factors.
+This is due to the repair costs associated with that particular make and model, the Loss ratio experienced by the insurance company, and many other such factors.

 - Cubic capacity: The cubic capacity of the motorcycle decides the premium to be paid by the owner.
 Cubic capacity can be defined as the capacity of the motorcycle to carry the passengers.
 The cubic capacity of motorcycles is divided into 4 categories for the purpose of premium calculation.
-They are: Cubic capacity less than 75cc, Cubic capacity more than 75 cc and less than 150cc, Cubic capacity more than 150cc and less than 350 cc, Cubic capacity more than 350cc.
+They are a Cubic capacity of less than 75cc, a Cubic capacity of more than 75 ccs and less than 150cc, a Cubic capacity of more than 150cc and less than 350 ccs, Cubic capacity of more than 350cc.